prohaska7/aws-s3-tools/README.markdown

 the contents of buckets.
 There are some simple but incomplete tools to control bucket and key permissions.

 S3 objects have limitations on size.
-The last time I checked, the limitation was about 2GiB.
+The last time I checked, the limitation was about 5TiB.
-These tools implement use bundled files, described later, to store large files.
+These tools use bundled files, described later, to store large files.

-The tools use the boto python library, which must be downloaded and installed.
+These tools use the boto python library, which must be downloaded and installed.

 ## Boto
 The boto library is the python interface to the Amazon Web Services.